DaNel Hogan

 2015 Education Award Winner

 DaNel Hogan is a seasoned science, technology, engineering, and mathematics (STEM) educator.
-She founded braided STEM, where she provides services in professional development, curriculum development, facilitation, coaching, and mentoring around systems thinking and STEM education, both separately and braided together.
+She founded Braided STEM, where she provides services in professional development, curriculum development, facilitation, coaching, and mentoring around systems thinking and STEM education, both separately and braided together.
+Hogan is also the Director of Education at the Children’s Museum Tucson, where she oversees the education arm of the museum in support of its mission and vision.

 Hogan earned her MA in Teaching from Southern Oregon University and her BS in Physics from Coe College.